 Brian W. Fannon joined the Company in May 1994 as Senior Vice President-Operations and became Chief Operating Officer in 1995 and an Executive Vice President in March 2003.
-Prior to joining the Company, he worked for Lautrec, Ltd., then the largest manufactured housing community owner-operator in the United States, where he was responsible for operations comprising 25,000 sites and 300 employees, and Quality Homes, Inc., its sales and marketing division.
+Mr. Fannon was appointed to serve as President of the Company in 2008.
+Prior to joining the Company, Mr. Fannon worked for Lautrec, Ltd., then the largest manufactured housing community owner-operator in the United States, where he was responsible for operations comprising 25,000 sites and 300 employees, and Quality Homes, Inc., its sales and marketing division.
 He joined that organization in 1978 as a regional manager and became President in 1986.
 Mr. Fannon was appointed by Governor Milliken to the Michigan Mobile Home Commission in 1977, the year of its inception.
-Subsequent appointments by Governors Blanchard and Engler have enabled Mr. Fannon to serve on such commission, including serving as its chairman from 1986 to 1994, and Mr. Fannon has again been serving as the chairman of the Michigan Mobile Home Commission since 1998.
-In 2002, Mr. Fannon was elected to the Board of Directors of the Manufactured Housing Institute and Mr. Fannon was elected to the RV/MH Hall of Fame in 2003.
-Mr. Fannon is also the Chief Executive Officer of Sun Home Services and a Vice President of all other corporate subsidiaries of the Company.
+Subsequent appointments by Governors Blanchard, Engler, and Granholm enabled Mr. Fannon to serve on such commission until June of 2007.
+In 2002, Mr. Fannon was elected to the Board of Directors of the Manufactured Housing Institute and was elected to the RV/MH Hall of Fame in 2003.
+In June 2007, Mr. Fannon was appointed by Governor Granholm to the Board of Trustees of Central Michigan University with a term ending December, 2014.